-The potential for doxing from a news photograph is a legitimate concern but is usurped when digital journalists that have access to arrest records post on social media and authority figures have access to ubiquitous surveillance technologies.
+The potential for doxing from a news photograph is a legitimate concern but is usurped when digital journalists that have access to arrest records post on social media and authority has access to ubiquitous surveillance technologies.
 These two factors are all the more reason that a trained eye making photographs can add value to delicate situations and dynamics.
 The onus is on the photographer, however, not the subject, to add this value through compelling, engaging, or thought-provoking images.

 Photography can show abuses of power, which is why both protagonists and antagonists are skeptical of the presence of cameras.
 Abuse-of-power is different than incrimination.
 This is a not a "show-both-sides” argument, but rather a comment on why photographers should be encouraged to develop their own voice and editorialize, and let work.
 Photography has the potential to be commentary based on first-person accounts of moments in local, national, and international history.
 It also has the potential to inform, educate, and build knowledge.
 That said, like any form of power, it must be wielded with caution and humility.